 You might be considering clear ceramic braces or lingual braces too, as an alternative to traditional metal.

 We understand that this is an important choice.
-After all, once you have begun your orthodontic treatment, you can't easily switch to another type of braces.
+After all, once you have begun your orthodontic treatment, you can't easily switch to another type of adult braces.

 So here, we're going to look at all the different aspects of Invisalign vs braces, including: